Zodiac1978/plugin-report/README.txt

 * Find plugins that are no longer active on multisite installs

+== Frequently Asked Questions ==

+= Where can I submit bug reports or feature requests? =

+The development of this plugin happens on [GitHub](https://github.com/Zodiac1978/plugin-report).
+Feel free to [submit issues](https://github.com/Zodiac1978/plugin-report/issues) there.

 == Screenshots ==

 1. Your plugin report is found under the Plugins menu, or in the Network section if your site is a multisite install.